Department of Recreation, Parks & Community Health

 Recreation, Parks & Community Health Brochure

-The Department of Recreation, Parks & Community Health brochure is published three times a year.
-Winter/Spring, Summer and Autumn.
 Current programs and events are listed on the Recreation, Parks & Community Health Department website.
-Due to Covid-19 Mitigations the brochure schedule is subject to change.
+Download the most recent brochure below.

 - Please register early or the program/trip may be cancelled due to lack of enrollment.